 In addition to the chimpanzees, Kibale National Park is home to 12 other species of primate as well as a range of birds and other animals.
 It is a wildlife lover’s paradise.
 You'll encounter much of this flora and fauna on your way to and from the chimps.

 Organising a Chimp Trek

 Visitors must be at least 15 years old to take part in a chimpanzee trek, and there is a limit of six guests per group.
-The cost of the permit for a chimpanzee trek is $200 as of July 2020, which includes the cost of the park entrance, and must be booked well in advance due to the high demand.
+The cost of the permit for a chimpanzee trek is $200 at time of writing, which includes the cost of the park entrance, and must be booked well in advance due to the high demand.

-Treks are possible year-round, during both peak seasons June-August and December-February when there is less rain, as well as in the other quieter but wetter months.
+Treks are possible year-round, during both peak seasons June to August and December to February when there is less rain, as well as in the other quieter but wetter months.

 If you want to spend more than just one hour in the presence of the chimpanzees, it is possible to take part in a chimpanzee habituation experience which offers the chance to spend a half day, or full day, with these incredible primates.